amirhosseinghanipour/dasp-rs/README.md

-# aurust
+# DASP-RS
-Aurust is a Rust library for audio and music analysis
+`dasp-rs` is a Rust crate for digital audio signal processing.